In this article we are going to look at how to potty train a kitten or cat.

 In most cases it should be fairly straight forward.
 As long as you give your kitten the right equipment and the opportunities to succeed.

-Most kittens bred indoors will learn to use a litter tray when they are still with their mother.
+Most kittens bred indoors will learn to use a litter box when they are still with their mother.

 They will copy her peeing and pooping into a litter tray from as early as 4 weeks of age.